 Major International Horse Races To Bet on

-🍰 Horse racing is hugely popular the world over, with UK bookies offering prices on difℱferent races going off around the globe.
+Horse racing is hugely popular the world over, with UK bookies offering prices on different races going off aroundꦰ the glob✃e.
 These include, but are in no way limited to, the following:

 Melbourne Cup